Princeton Theological Seminary welcomes applications from international students.

 If you have questions or need assistance, please contact the Office of Admissions at admissions@ptsem.edu or by calling 609.497.7805.

-Princeton Theological Seminary requires that applicants for whom English is not a primary language take the Test of English as a Foreign Language (TOEFL).
-Such applicants should register for the TOEFL at the earliest opportunity, as scoring and processing take considerable time and the results must be received by January 15.
-Princeton Theological Seminary's TOEFL code is 2671.
+Such applicants should register for one of these tests at the earliest opportunity, as scoring and processing take considerable time and the results must be received by January 15.

 Each applicant must present an ecclesiastical endorsement in as specific terms as possible, identifying the areas of leadership to which the scholar will return upon completion of study at Princeton.
 Both the applicant and the representative of the endorsing church are asked to indicate why the proposed program of study is desired for the applicant's vocational goals.